 Vaccine development expert Dr. Tony Moody, MD, explains why creating a universal flu vaccine—which protects against all strains of the virus—is so difficult, and how researchers at Duke are addressing this challenge.
 Dr. Moody is an associate professor in the Department of Pediatrics, Division of Infectious Diseases, and the Department of Immunology at Duke University School of Medicine.
 He is director of the Laboratory of B cell Immunotechnology at the Duke Human Vaccine Institute.

 What's Keeping You Up at Night?

-Sleep expert Dr. Jade Wu discusses the causes of insomnia and what to do—or not do—about it.
+Sleep expert Jade Wu, PhD, discusses the causes of insomnia and what to do—or not do—about it.
 Dr. Jade Wu is a clinical psychologist at Duke University School of Medicine and her current research focuses on treating sleep disorders in those with chronic illness.